Home of English Grammar

 2. Only a faint sound came over the radio.

-3. The dogs made a few feints at each other and then backed off without fighting.
+3. The dogs made a few feints at each other and then backed off without fighting

 4. Few countries can survive without trade.

-5. Don’t give me any more cookies – I still have a few.
+5. Don’t give me any more cookies – I still have a few

 6. A good speaker does not flounder for words.

-7. She lit / lighted the lamp.
+7. She Either could be used here the lamp.

-8. He has one phobia.
-He is terrified of heights.
+8. He has one phobia He is terrified of heights.

 9. What do you do with a partner who has a mania for watching soccer on television?